A Separate Creation

 A Separate Creation: The Search for the Biological Origins of Sexual Orientation, also published with the subtitle How Biology Makes Us Gay, is a 1996 book about the development of sexual orientation by the journalist Chandler Burr.
 It received mainly positive reviews, commending it as a useful discussion of scientific research on sexual orientation and the politics surrounding the issue.

 Summary

 Burr discusses biological research on sexual orientation by scientists such as the neuroscientist Simon LeVay, the psychiatrist Richard Pillard, the psychologists J. Michael Bailey, Heino Meyer-Bahlburg, and Anke Ehrhardt, and the geneticist Dean Hamer.
 He writes that a neuroanatomical study published in 1991 was the "first major biological investigation of sexual orientation", and that it was followed by research into genes and hormones.
 He also discusses the views of critics of the research, such as the evolutionary biologist Richard Lewontin.

+The book also explores the 1993 announcement by American scientists suggesting the identification of a "gay gene."

+Burr reports on research involving animal models, including hormonally altered rats and species exhibiting atypical sexual characteristics, and discusses technologies such as DNA microarrays that were used to investigate genetic influences on sexual orientation.

+A Separate Creation also addresses the ethical and political implications of this research, including debates about potential medical interventions and societal responses to scientific claims about the origins of homosexuality.

 Publication history

 A Separate Creation was published by Hyperion in 1996, under the full title A Separate Creation: The Search for the Biological Origins of Sexual Orientation.
 The book was published as A Separate Creation: How Biology Makes Us Gay by Bantam Press in 1997.